Keshavii/Library-Management-System/README.md

 - 🔄 **Backup & Recovery:** Implement automated backup procedures and recovery scripts for production use.
 - ⏱️ **Real-Time Notifications:** Email or SMS reminders for return due dates and subscription expiries.

----

-## 📄 License

-This project is open-source and available under the **MIT License**.
-Feel free to use, modify, and distribute with proper attribution.